adrienpoly/todomvc_rails_on_stimulus/README.md

 * [x] Fix Turbolinks blinks and path change
 * [x] We are talking about speed here, score a 100 at Google page speed 💯
-* [ ] fix Turbolinks scrolling back to top instead of keeping the current scroll position
+* [ ] Add tests
 * [ ] Add a new todo client side
-* [ ] Split the Todo controller in smaller controllers that communicate between each others
+* [ ] Split the Todo controller in smaller controllers that communicate between each others (wait for 1.1)
-* [ ] Add tests

 ## Disclaimer